Digistar: History

 Digistar was the brainchild of Stephen McAllister and Brent Watson, both of whom were long-time amateur astronomers and computer graphics engineers.
 In 1977, E&S had been consulting with Johnson Space Center regarding training simulators for astronauts.
 McAllister had been writing proof-of-concept software for this consultation and in summer 1977 entered the data for 400 bright stars and wrote the software to display them.
 Steve and Brent both originally saw the system's purpose as celestial navigation training.
 Brent, who had until recently worked at Hansen planetarium, asked his planetarium coworkers what they thought of a potential digital planetarium system, and then Steve and Brent both targeted the system toward planetaria.
 The primary goal of the planetarium system was to use computer graphics to overcome the limitation of traditional star ball technology that only allowed display of star fields from the point of view of Earth's surface.
 By using computer graphics the stars could be displayed from viewpoints in space, including simulating the appearance of space flight.
-Likewise, planets and moons within the solar system could be displayed accurately for any time in history, from any point of view.
+Likewise, planets and moons within the Solar System could be displayed accurately for any time in history, from any point of view.
 The system used the location of real stars from the Yale Bright Star Catalogue, as well as random stars.

-A laboratory prototype of Digistar was used to generate the star fields and tactical displays in the science fiction film Star Trek II: The Wrath of Khan.
+A laboratory prototype of Digistar was used to generate the star fields and tactical displays in the 1982 science fiction film Star Trek II: The Wrath of Khan.
 Filming was done directly from the Digistar display in the lab.
-ILM projected the effort would take two weeks, but in fact it took from late November 1982 until mid-February 1983.
+ILM projected the effort would take two weeks, but in fact it took from late November 1981 until mid-February 1982.
 The last shot recorded was what became the first entirely computer generated feature film sequence.
 It was the opening scene of the film, a rotating forward translation through a star field that lasted 3.5 minutes.
 It was recorded in one take, at a rate of one frame every 3.5 seconds, taking four hours for the shoot.
 The Digistar team members are credited in the film.

 After prototyping in labs at Evans and Sutherland the team repeatedly used Salt Lake City's Hansen planetarium to beta test the system at the planetarium at night.
 The Digistar team performed one week of shows at the planetarium as a fund raiser to benefit the planetarium.
 The company also later gave the planetarium an improved prototype Digistar to replace "Jake", the planetarium's aging Spitz planetarium projector.

 The first customer installation was to the newly constructed Universe Planetarium at the Science Museum of Virginia in 1983, the largest planetarium dome in the world at the time, for $595,000.
 By September 1986 there were four installed Digistars.
 Even at this point the long-term success of the product was very much in doubt, but as of 2019 Digistar has an installed base of over 550 planetaria.

-The Digistar II was released in 1995.